Chinese dragon: Symbol of Imperial authority

-Modern belief
+Modern practice

-Worship of the Dragon God is celebrated throughout China with sacrifices and processions during the fifth and sixth moons, and especially on the date of his birthday the thirteenth day of the sixth moon.
-A folk religious movement of associations of good-doing in modern Hebei is primarily devoted to a generic Dragon God whose icon is a tablet with his name inscribed, for which it has been named the "movement of the Dragon Tablet".
+Worship of the Dragon god is celebrated throughout China with sacrifices and processions during the fifth and sixth moons, and especially on the date of his birthday the thirteenth day of the sixth moon.
+A folk religious movement of associations of good-doing in modern Hebei is primarily devoted to a generic Dragon god whose icon is a tablet with his name inscribed, for which it has been named the "movement of the Dragon Tablet".

-Depictions of the dragon
+Depictions

-Neolithic depictions
+Neolithic

-Dragons or dragon-like depictions have been found extensively in neolithic-period archaeological sites throughout China.
+Dragons or dragon-like depictions have been found extensively in Neolithic-period archaeological sites throughout China.
 Some of earliest depictions of dragons were found at Xinglongwa culture sites.
 Yangshao culture sites in Xi'an have produced clay pots with dragon motifs.
 A burial site Xishuipo in Puyang which is associated with the Yangshao culture shows a large dragon mosaic made out of clam shells.
 The Liangzhu culture also produced dragon-like patterns.
 The Hongshan culture sites in present-day Inner Mongolia produced jade dragon objects in the form of pig dragons which are the first 3-dimensional representations of Chinese dragons.

 One such early form was the pig dragon.
 It is a coiled, elongated creature with a head resembling a boar.
 The character for "dragon" in the earliest Chinese writing has a similar coiled form, as do later jade dragon amulets from the Shang dynasty.
 A snake-like dragon body painted on red pottery wares was discovered at Taosi (Shanxi) from the second phase of the Longshan Culture, and a dragon-like object coated with approximately 2000 pieces of turquoise and jade was discovered at Erlitou.

-Classical depictions
+Classical era

 Chinese literature and myths refer to many dragons besides the famous long.
 The linguist Michael Carr analyzed over 100 ancient dragon names attested in Chinese classic texts.
-Many such Chinese names derive from the suffix -long: